meilisearch/meilisearch-swift/README.md

 func searchForMovies() {

-    // Create a new client instance of MeiliSearch a running host. let client = try!
+    // Create a new client instance of MeiliSearch. let client = try!
 MeiliSearch("http://localost:7700")

     // Create a new search request with "botman" as query.